 Generally, tickets are Resolved within 12 hours, and maximum 24 hours.
 Another thing, they are very open and transparent about their future development plans for the theme.

-Nevertheless, Kadence Help Center Knowledge Base is getting there, but is far behind GeneratePress.
+Nevertheless, Kadence theme documentation is getting there, but is far behind GeneratePress.

 The Support Kadence offers is good but it cannot be compared with the speed in which lead developers and support staff of GeneratePress try to resolve each support ticket.